-This is in response to a letter dated B, by A's authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of long-term resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter dated B, by A's authorized representative, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of long-term resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.

 The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.
+While this office has not verified any of the material submitted in support of the request for ruling, it is subject to verification on examination.
 The information submitted for consideration is substantially as set forth below.

-A, a long-term resident of the United States within the meaning of section 877(e), relinquished her U.S. lawful permanent resident status ("expatriated") on Date C by returning her green card to the U.S. Embassy in Country D. A has been a citizen of Country D during her entire life by reason of her birth in Country D. A and A's parents were born in Country D. A became a permanent resident of the United States and obtained her green card in Year E. On the date of A's expatriation, her net worth exceeded the threshold required under section 877(a)(2).
+A, a long-term resident of the United States within the meaning of section 877(e), relinquished his U.S. lawful permanent resident status ("expatriated") on Date C by returning his green card to the U.S. Immigration and Naturalization Service.
+A has been a citizen of Country D during his entire life by reason of his birth on Date E in Country D. A and his parents were born in Country D. A became a permanent resident of the United States and obtained his green card in Year F. On the date of A's expatriation, his net worth exceeded the threshold required under section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
 Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.

-PLR-123840-00
+PLR-157756-01